stefan1090/agentic-patient-health-support-system/README.md

 # Agentic Patient Health Support System

-A multi-agent patient-facing health support system designed to improve utility and safety by routing health questions to specialized agents.
+A modular patient-facing health support system that routes user questions to specialized response modules.

-**Developer:** Stefan Escobar, Physician and Master in Biomedical Informatics, focused on clinical AI evaluation.
+**Developer:** Stefan Escobar-Agreda, MD and MS in Biomedical and Health Informatics, focused on clinical AI evaluation.

-## What this project does

-This project explores a routing-first alternative to monolithic healthcare chatbots.
+## Overview

+Recent literature suggests that healthcare LLM systems are commonly adapted through prompt engineering, fine-tuning, retrieval-augmented generation, or hybrid approaches [1].

+This project explores whether an agentic routing-and-recovery design may be especially useful for realistic patient-facing inputs that are short, ambiguous, or mixed-intent [2].

-Instead of treating every user query as one generic chatbot task, the system classifies the question first and routes it to the most appropriate specialized agent.
-It also separates urgent safety and emergency situations through a top-level overlay.
+Instead of treating every user message as the same generic task, the system first identifies the main type of need and then routes the request to the most appropriate response module.
+Urgent safety and emergency situations are handled separately through a top-level overlay.

-The goal is to improve:

-- **utility**, by reducing unnecessary refusal and making responses more relevant
-- **safety**, by prioritizing urgent situations separately
-- **precision**, by matching the response strategy to the actual type of patient question

-## Why a multi-agent system?

-Patient-facing health questions are heterogeneous.
-A single chatbot may need to handle:

-- symptoms and suspected conditions
-- test results
-- treatment questions
-- practical coping and day-to-day management
-- health system navigation
-- prevention and health literacy
-- urgent safety or emergency situations

-These needs require different levels of caution, structure, and actionability.
-This project uses a multi-agent design so each type of request can be handled more appropriately.

 ## Routing taxonomy

+The routing taxonomy in this repository was developed to capture common types of patient-facing health information needs.

-The current content agents are:
+The current content modules are:
 - `clinical_assessment`
 - `interpretation`
 - `intervention`